MicrosoftDocs/fabric-docs/docs/extensions/extensibility-overview.md

 There are a few prerequisites that you need to have installed on your system.
 These tools are used throughout the guide, so it’s important to ensure that you have them set up correctly.

-- [Git](https://github.com/join) - A distributed version control system that we’ll use to manage and track changes to our project.
+* [Git](https://github.com/join) - A distributed version control system that we’ll use to manage and track changes to our project.

-- [NPM (Node Package Manager)](https://www.npmjs.com/) - This is the default package manager for Node.js and it’s used to manage and share the packages that you use in your project.
+* [NPM (Node Package Manager)](https://www.npmjs.com/) - This is the default package manager for Node.js and it’s used to manage and share the packages that you use in your project.

-- [Node.js](https://nodejs.org/en/download/) - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
+* [Node.js](https://nodejs.org/en/download/) - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
 We’ll use this to run our server-side JavaScript code.

-- [Webpack](https://webpack.js.org/) - A static module bundler for modern JavaScript applications.
+* [Webpack](https://webpack.js.org/) - A static module bundler for modern JavaScript applications.
 It helps to bundle JavaScript files for usage in a browser.

-- [Webpack CLI](https://webpack.js.org/api/cli/) - The command line interface for Webpack.
+* [Webpack CLI](https://webpack.js.org/api/cli/) - The command line interface for Webpack.
 This allows us to use Webpack from the command line.
 This guide outlines the setup for development workload sample in Fabric tenant.
 It involves enabling the workload feature and Developer mode in the designated tenant.
 It assumes you have Node.js and npm installed, and walks you through the entire process of running a locally hosted workload frontend.

 When executing the workload SDK sample and building a workload, industry best practice is to use a dedicated development tenant.
 This practice ensures an isolated environment, minimizing the risk of inadvertent disruptions or modifications to production systems.
 It also provides an additional layer of security, safeguarding production data from potential exposure or compromise.

 ### Frontend Guides

--[FE Quick Setup guide](./extensibility-frontend.md#installation-and-usage): A fast and straightforward way to add and test the sample Frontend (FE) workload to your Fabric capacity.
+* [FE Quick Setup guide](./extensibility-frontend.md#installation-and-usage): A fast and straightforward way to add and test the sample Frontend (FE) workload to your Fabric capacity.
 It’s perfect for those who want to quickly see the workload in action.

-- [FE Deep Dive guide](./extensibility-frontend.md#package-structure): A comprehensive guide walks you through the process of customizing the sample workload.
+* [FE Deep Dive guide](./extensibility-frontend.md#package-structure): A comprehensive guide walks you through the process of customizing the sample workload.
 It’s ideal if you want to tailor the workload to your specific needs.
 The UX workload frontend, a standard web app, uses an extension client SDK to operate within the Fabric portal, providing workload-Specific UI experiences.
 This SDK can be installed in Angular or React applications, with React recommended for compatibility with the Fluent UI library.
 The package also includes a UX workload Sample implementation built on Fluent UI, designed for React.
 Alongside the web app, workloads must provide a UX workload Frontend Manifest, a JSON resource containing essential information about the workload.
 This combination allows workloads to integrate their web applications within the Fabric portal, ensuring a consistent user experience.

 > [!NOTE]
 >
-> - Both the FE Quick Setup and the FE Deep Dive guides can be found in the [FE Readme](./extensibility-frontend.md).
+> * Both the FE Quick Setup and the FE Deep Dive guides can be found in the [FE Readme](./extensibility-frontend.md).
-> - Before customizing the sample workload, implement the Frontend (FE) authentication token as outlined in the [Authentication Guide](Authentication/Setup.md#configuring-your-workload-local-manifest-and-acquiring-a-token-for-your-application-frontend).
+> * Before customizing the sample workload, implement the Frontend (FE) authentication token as outlined in the [Authentication Guide](Authentication/Setup.md#configuring-your-workload-local-manifest-and-acquiring-a-token-for-your-application-frontend).

 ## Getting Started with the Workload Backend